Srinivas Law House

 • Appointment, Recruitment, and Promotion: Wrongful denial, seniority disputes, faulty promotion panels.

-• Pay, Allowances, and Pensions: Pay fixation issues, denial of increments, pension calculation, retirement benefits, GPF, and leave encashment.
+• Pay, Allowances, and Pensions: Fixation of pay, denial of increments, pension calculations, retirement benefits, GPF, leave encashment.

-• Violation of Reservation Policies: Non-implementation or incorrect application of reservation and roster policies.
+• Violation of Reservation (Roster) Policies: The CAT addresses grievances arising from non-implementation or incorrect application of reservation and roster policies in appointments and promotions.

 Procedure for Filing a Case Before the Central Administrative Tribunal (CAT)

-• Validate the Service Matter: Ensure that your grievance falls under CAT jurisdiction.
+• Validate service matter: Before filing a case, confirm that your grievance falls under the CAT jurisdiction.

 Conclusion